jmzkChain/jmzk/docs/API-References.md

 }
 ```

-## POST /v1/evt/get_account
+## POST /v1/evt/get_fungible
-This API is used to get specific account.
+This API is used to get specific fungible.

 Request:
 ```
 {
-    "name": "harry"
+    "sym": "5,EVT"
 }
 ```
 Response:
 ```
 {
-    "name": "harry",
+  "sym": "5,EVT",
-    "creator": "evt",
+  "creator": "EVT8MGU4aKiVzqMtWi9zLpu8KuTHZWjQQrX475ycSxEkLd6aBpraX",
-    "create_time": "2018-06-08T13:53:26",
+  "create_time": "2018-06-28T05:31:09",
-    "balance": "1.0000 EVT",
-    "frozen_balance": "0.0000 EVT",
-    "owner": ["EVT7WLUYMcF6XYYrogGzphNxhyUyBfNAVEw9jkH6YWroGPadwXCkN"]
+  "issue": {
+    "name": "issue",
+    "threshold": 1,
+    "authorizers": [{
+        "ref": "[A] EVT8MGU4aKiVzqMtWi9zLpu8KuTHZWjQQrX475ycSxEkLd6aBpraX",
+        "weight": 1
       }
+    ]
+  },
+  "manage": {
+    "name": "manage",
+    "threshold": 1,
+    "authorizers": [{
+        "ref": "[A] EVT8MGU4aKiVzqMtWi9zLpu8KuTHZWjQQrX475ycSxEkLd6aBpraX",
+        "weight": 1
+      }
+    ]
+  },
+  "total_supply": "100000.00000 EVT",
+  "current_supply": "0.00000 EVT",
+  "metas": []
+}
 ```

-## POST /v1/evt/get_my_tokens
+## POST /v1/history/get_tokens
-This API is special for wallet application and mongo_db_plugin is needed to be enabled.
-The wallet should use the account's private keys to sign sha256('everiWallet') and this API will response with all the tokens that account have.
+Provide all the public keys its has and this API will response with all the tokens that account have.
+> This API is only available when MONGO_DB_SUPPORT is ON.

 Request:
 ```
 {
-    "signatures":["SIG_K1_KAgh7zpYtSb1T53odh2xJtcCAXkTRS3qZ3Dj8DvPyx17AsEqxz79tSwKTjRzQbqiQvLyjQayXeLwT2nThkL6RUj9vBGtvo"]
+    "keys":["EVT6MRyAjQq8ud7hVNYcfnVPJqcVpscN5So8BhtHuGYqET5GDW5CV"]
 }
 ```
 Response: